wdi-sg/activerecord-intro/readme.md

 beatles = Artist.last
 loud_pipes.artist = beatles
 loud_pipes.save
-# this .artist being used as a setter method, and now loud_pipes's artist is Adrian
+# this .artist being used as a setter method, and now loud_pipes's artist is the beatles.
 ```

 We can also create new songs under a certain artist by doing the following: